Jaipur Rugs with Studio Roar wins identity Design Award for Interior Design in the Public Space Category | www.lokmattimes.com

 Jaipur Rugs with Studio Roar wins identity Design Award for Interior Design in the Public Space Category

-PNN Dubai [UAE], November 23: Jaipur Rugs, a global leader in luxury hand-knotted carpets, elated to accomplish a new ...
+Dubai [UAE], November 24: Jaipur Rugs, a global leader in luxury hand-knotted carpets, elated to accomplish a new milestone ...

 The award ceremony hosted at Palazzo Versace Dubai saw eminent gathering of design enthusiasts, industry leaders, and notable guests who witnessed Jaipur Rugs and Studio Roar being honored for its exceptional commitment.
 The award highlights Jaipur Rugs and Roar dedication for pushing boundaries of design and creativity in the world of design and interior.